labsyspharm/harvardtissueatlas/_pages/cycif-method.md

 **Then the cycle begins again:** the sample is bleached, re-stained with new antibodies and a nuclear dye, and imaged again.

-Once the cycles of fluorescence imaging are complete, the slide can optionally be stained with **hematoxylin and eosin (H&E)**, a standard stain used in the clinic for diagnosing disease, then imaged once more with a bright-field microscope.
+Once the cycles of fluorescence imaging are complete, the slide can optionally be stained with **hematoxylin and eosin (H&E)**, a standard stain used in the clinic for diagnosing disease.
+The slide is then imaged once more with a bright-field microscope.

 ### Extracting and analyzing spatial features